How ubiquitous are household hacks?

-5. Use lemons to scrub out water stains
+5. Use lemons to scrub out water stains.

-6. Repurpose a ladder as a towel rack
+6. Repurpose a ladder as a towel rack.

 Vertical storage is a common solution in small spaces.
-What do you do, though, if the room itself is actually too small or too specialized to practically incorporate additional shelving or a shelving unit?
+What do you do, though, if the room itself is too small or too specialized to practically incorporate additional shelving or a shelving unit?
 A vintage or unique ladder in such a bathroom can take care of your towels — and it adds a touch of class when done properly.

 “The height of the ladder will break up the monotony of the room and provide more storage,” explains Jan Soults Walker of Better Homes and Gardens.

-7. Convert a baby crib into a toddler desk
+7. Convert a baby crib into a toddler desk.

 Plus, this project is endorsed by Tori Spelling herself!
 Nice.

-8. Ice, ice, baby bedroom: Remove carpet dents with ice cubes
+8. Remove carpet dents with ice cubes.

-This actually works for any carpet in your home, but a child’s room has a tendency to see a lot of furniture moved in and out during the formative years, a process that creates and then exposes unsightly dents.
+This works for any carpet in your home, but a child’s room has a tendency to see a lot of furniture moved in and out during the formative years, a process that creates and then exposes unsightly dents.

 “All you really have to do is put an ice cube on the divot and wait,” writes Arvin Dang of Lifehacker.
 “If you’re fixing a rug, consider placing a cloth below to absorb any extra moisture.
 If you’re getting mixed results, you can also try ironing the spot with just steam, which is another way to correct the problem.”

-Dang makes another solid, if not a bit obvious, point: “It’s worth noting that removing a divot/dent in the carpet is really only helpful if you’re going to move the furniture.
+Dang makes another solid, if not a bit obvious, point: “It’s worth noting that removing a divot/dent in the carpet is only helpful if you’re going to move the furniture.
 If you put the furniture back on the spot, it’s just going to make another divot.”
 Fair enough.

 Garage / Outdoors

-9. Store a chair, create a shelf
+9. Store a chair, create a shelf.

 - It’s functional.
 A good hack has to solve a problem.
 This particular idea a.) gets the chairs out of the way, and b.) puts them to use.

-- it’s elegant.
-There is an element of savoir faire at play here — intelligent, creative and just a little cheeky.
+- It’s elegant.
+There is an element of savoir-faire at play here — intelligent, creative and just a little cheeky.

 - It’s something anyone can do.
 How many of us end up with a few metal folding chairs propped against the wall of our garage?
 I know I do, and I don’t even know where those things came from.
 Did some forgotten party guest raid a high school gymnasium?
 These metal chairs aren’t especially comfortable, but throwing them out seemed like a waste.
 Problem solved.

-10. An empty Coke bottle can keep your plants alive
+10. An empty Coke bottle can keep your plants alive.

 No one buys an outdoor plant with the intention of committing herbicide.
-Unfortunately, circumstances — a busy schedule, a vacation, unforgivable neglect — can cause us to forget about watering our flowery buddies for a while.
+Unfortunately, circumstances — a busy schedule, a vacation, shameful neglect — can cause us to forget about watering our flowery buddies for a while.
 Nature, sadly, does indeed take its course.